-The GSRM Program is designed to provide financial support for UCLA doctoral students in the arts, humanities, social sciences, public health and nursing.
-It is also designed to release recipients from employment or loan obligations that might delay progress in graduate study.
+The GSRM Program is designed to provide financial support to UCLA doctoral students in order to release recipients from employment or loan obligations that might delay progress in graduate study.
 Awardees should consider it as their principal/primary summer activity.

 A specific objective of the program is to promote opportunities for students to work closely with a faculty mentor in developing a paper for presentation at an academic conference and/or for publication.
 General goals are to facilitate close working relationships between faculty and students during the early stages of graduate education, to promote timely degree progress, and to encourage creative scholarship and research productivity.

-Awardees of the Graduate Dean’s Scholar Award, the National Science Foundation Graduate Research Fellowship Program, the Foreign Language & Area Studies (FLAS), National Institutes of Health (NIH) Training Grant, Lenart Travel Fellowship and other summer fellowships are not eligible to receive GSRM funding at the same time as their other funding.
+Awardees of the George and Sakaye Aratani Fellowship, Center for European and Russian Studies Summer Award, Graduate Dean’s Scholar Award, the National Science Foundation Graduate Research Fellowship Program, the Foreign Language & Area Studies (FLAS), Lenart Travel Fellowship, National Institutes of Health (NIH) Training Grant and other summer fellowships are not eligible to receive GSRM funding at the same time as their other funding.

 Students may apply for the GSRM in only one doctoral degree program and may receive the award only twice.
 In addition, prior year recipients who did not complete the program evaluation nor submit their paper will not be considered for future applications.